blackchacal/smalldrop/README.md

 **Main packages**

 - **smalldrop:** Project metapackage.
-- **smalldrop_robot_arm:** Is responsible for the robot arm control for the real robot and Gazebo simulation.
+- **smalldrop_robot_arm:** Responsible for the robot arm control for the real robot and Gazebo simulation.
+- **smalldrop_msgs:** Responsible for declaring all messages, services and actions for the project.
+- **smalldrop_rviz:** Responsible for handling rviz configurations and visualisation displays.

 **Dependencies (git submodules)**